 - A two-input table shows the results of only one formula cell.
 To get results of more formula cells, we can create additional data tables.

-- In maximum cases, we’re interested to see results of selected combinations, not the entire table where the table will show the all possible combinations of two input cells.
+- In maximum cases, we’re interested to see results of selected combinations, not the entire table where the table will show all possible combinations of two input cells.

 Introducing Excel Scenario Manager